 Pizza With Zucchini, Feta, Lemon, and Garlic

-The water content of zucchini is especially problematic for pizza: if you just slice it up and put it on the pie you're going to end up with undercooked squash, burnt crust, or both.
-Salting and squeezing the zucchini before adding it to the pizza can remove as much as 30% of its weight, making it much more appropriate for adding to pizzas, like this one made with feta, lemon, and garlic.
+The sogginess of zucchini becomes especially problematic when it's used as a pizza topping—if you just slice the squash up and slap it on the pie, it'll take forever for the liquid to cook out, meaning you're bound to end up with undercooked squash, burnt crust, or both.
+Salting and squeezing the zucchini beforehand can remove as much as 30% of its (mostly water) weight, making it much more pizza-friendly.
+On this pie, we pair the mildly flavored zucchini matchsticks with powerful feta and garlic, plus very thin slices of bright lemon.

 Corn and Zucchini Quesadillas